jimburton/scrabble/chapters/Chapter1.md

 to crash.
 This happens when it is called on a value that isn't `Just x`, i.e. which is `Nothing`.
-In this case, we know we won't get any errors because there is an entry in the map for every letter, so the `scoreLatter` function is safe.
+In this case, we know we won't get any errors because there is an entry in the map for every letter, so the `scoreLetter` function is safe.
 But whenever you use an unsafe function such as `fromJust` or `head`, ask yourself whether this is definitely safe to do.